on their Bronco had increased by $10,000. If they couldn’t pay, the deal could be rescinded.

 Road and Track called these drastic markups "weird and predatory," since the cars were likely customized and initially ordered at MSRP.
 Many consumers will likely turn to Ford to help sort things out, but the brand may not intervene.

 The MSRP can change depending on the type of car, its popularity, or the brand in general.
 It can even vary from vehicle to vehicle in one dealer’s inventory.
 A Ford representative said that dealerships have the right to charge what they think the car is worth, even if it’s thousands of dollars above MSRP.

 Ford has offered to help unsatisfied buyers find another dealer that would charge what the buyer is willing to pay.
 But there are some ways to help you get a fairer price from the start.

-Road and Track has a few suggestions.
+has a few suggestions.
 You can put a deposit down when you order to secure a price and sign a price sheet.
 However, these aren’t legally binding ways to avoid markups.
 Approaching a dealership that you trust can help you prevent these kinds of issues from happening.